RIT-EVT/IMU/docs/source/srs.rst

 development will take place through the EVT-core library and will interact directly with the ST microcontroller.

 User Documentation
 ------------------

+Additional documentation will need to exist for boards that will react to the DEV1 IMU's reported data.
+Information for each board will need to include which data it will use and how it will adjust itself accordingly.
+This will provide users with a holistic view of how the DEV1 IMU is used in the bike.

 Constraints
 -----------